 Computational modeling and simulation studies can facilitate the advancement of cardiovascular research by complementing experimental studies.
 Through computational studies, the researcher may formulate hypotheses which may be subsequently tested through experimental studies or the researcher may develop and evaluate inverse modeling algorithms for determining important cardiovascular parameters from experimental data.
 Experimental studies, in turn, permit the researcher to construct more accurate computational models thereby improving the researcher's understanding of the cardiovascular system and ability to devise new experimental hypotheses and inverse modeling algorithms.

-Arterial pressure (Pa) and volume (Qa) waveforms simulated by RCVSIM during nominal conditions and following a 50% step decrease in arterial compliance (Ca).
+Data generated by RCVSIM may be viewed as they are being calculated or any time after they have been calculated with the WAVE software.
+Arterial pressure (Pa) and volume (Qa) waveforms are simulated by RCVSIM during nominal conditions and following a 50% step decrease in arterial compliance (Ca).
 Note how Pa transiently increases at the time of the Ca step decrease in order to preclude an instantaneous change to Qa.

 - Mukkamala R, Cohen RJ.
 A forward model-based validation of cardiovascular system identification.
 Am J Physiol: Heart Circ Physiol 2001; 281(6):H2714-H2730.

 - Mukkamala R, Toska K, Cohen RJ.
 Noninvasive identification of the total peripheral resistance baroreflex.
 Am J Physiol: Heart Circ Physiol 2003; 284(3):H947-H959.

 Anyone can access the files, as long as they conform to the terms of the specified license.

 Open Data Commons Attribution License v1.0